tenzir/tenzir/web/docs/understand-vast/architecture/design-goals.md

 ### Open Data Access

-In a world of black boxes exposed through a narrow API, many organizations has very limited access to their very own data.
-We want to build a system that gives the user full control over their own data, and freedom of choice for processing tools.
+In a world of black boxes exposed through a narrow API, many organizations have limited access to their very own data.
+We want to build a system that gives the user full control over their data, and freedom of choice for processing tools.

 Importantly, data should not be encoded in a proprietary format.
 We do not want